Uberspace/lab/source/guide_shopware-6.rst

 Adjust DocumentRoot
 -------------------

-Move one level up, remove the default ``html`` symlink, and point it to the Shopware installation:
+Move one level up, and point ``html`` to the Shopware installation:

 .. code-block:: console

  [isabell@stardust shopware]$ cd ..
+ [isabell@stardust $USER]$ rm -f html/nocontent.html
- [isabell@stardust $USER]$ rm -f html [isabell@stardust $USER]$ ln -s /var/www/virtual/$USER/shopware html
+ [isabell@stardust $USER]$ rmdir html [isabell@stardust $USER]$ ln -s /var/www/virtual/$USER/shopware html

 Complete the Installation
 -------------------------

-Open your browser and navigate to your domain, e.g., ``https://isabell.uber.space``, and follow the installation steps.
+Open your browser and navigate to your domain, e.g., ``https://isabell.uber.space/shopware-installer.phar.php``, and follow the installation steps.

-.. warning:: When attempting to install the latest version of Shopware directly, I encountered an issue where Shopware requires MariaDB version 10.11.
+..
+Warning :: When attempting to install the latest version of Shopware directly, I encountered an issue where Shopware requires MariaDB version 10.11.
 However, Uberspace currently provides only version 10.6.19 on Uberspace 7.
 According to Uberspace support, this limitation may be resolved with Uberspace 8.
 Until then, it is mandatory to install Shopware version 6.6.8, as any newer versions will cause issues.

 If errors occur during the process, refer to the :ref:`Troubleshooting <troubleshooting>` section below.

 Post-Installation Configuration
 ===============================